bsdimp/freebsd-git-docs/vendor.md

 % git remote add glorbnitz /some/where/glorbnitz
 % git fetch glorbnitz vendor/glorbnitz
 ```
-Not the vendor/glorbnitz branch is in the repo.
+Note the vendor/glorbnitz branch is in the repo.
 At this point the
 `/some/where/glorbnitz` can be deleted, if you like.
 It was only a means
 to an end.